 - Forcing the victim into sexual positions that they do not like

 - Intentionally giving the victim an STI, STD, or HIV/AIDS

 - Forcing a person to get pregnant and/or have an abortion against their will

 - Engaging in affairs with other individuals

 - Engaging in sexual relations with a person who is unable to give their consent (example: an underage person, a person passed out from drugs and/or alcohol at a party, a person who is in a coma, a person of diminished capacity)

-- Deliberately plying the victim with drugs such as GHB (the “date rape” drug), rohypnol, or ketamine to ensure their victim(s) do not recall what happened while they are passed out
+- Deliberately plying the victim with drugs such as GHB (the “date rape” drug), Rohypnol, or Ketamine to ensure their victim(s) do not recall what happened while they are passed out

-Child Sexual Abuse: is a form of child abuse that includes sexual activity with a minor once or on a recurring schedule.
+Child Sexual Abuse: A form of child abuse that includes sexual activity with a minor once or on a recurring schedule.
 A child cannot ever consent to any form of sexual activity.
 When a child sexual abuser (pedophile) engages a child sexually, the crime can have lasting effects on the victim(s) for many years afterward.
-While child sexual abuse can involve physical contact with the pedophile, there are other, non-physical forms of the sexual abuse.
+While child sexual abuse can involve physical contact with the pedophile, there are other, non-physical forms of sexual abuse.
 Some types of child sexual abuse include:

 - Fondling or touching a child in a sexual manner

 - Masturbation in the presence of the child or forcing the child to masturbate in front of their abuser